WICG/webpackage/explainer.md

 At this point, the client's behavior depends on whether the outer exchange was requested as a [prefetch](https://w3c.github.io/resource-hints/#prefetch).
-To satisfy the [privacy-preserving prefetch](#privacy-preserving-prefetch) use case, prefetches can't fully load the logical URL, which would create an HTTP cache entry that would be visible to the logical URL's server.
+To satisfy the [privacy-preserving prefetch](#privacy-preserving-prefetch) use case, prefetches can't fully load the publishing URL, which would create an HTTP cache entry that would be visible to the publishing URL's server.

 Prefetches can and should process any `Link: <>; rel=preload` headers they find, as prefetches.
 If those point at signed exchanges, this process repeats.